v-fearam/adf-databricks-example/Readme.md

 ### 5. Upload databricks notebook

-There is a notebook on the folder `./notebooks`.
+There are notebooks on the folder `./notebooks`.
 It is possible to create it manually using azure portal adding the same content or upload using databriks cli.

 [Azure Databricks personal access token authentication](https://learn.microsoft.com/azure/databricks/dev-tools/cli/authentication#--azure-databricks-personal-access-token-authentication)
 To create a personal access token, do the following: